 Have you ever heard of baby led weaning?
 If so, you may wonder what’s different about baby led weaning from other ways of feeding your baby.

 I heard of baby led weaning soon before my first was born, and it sounded interesting to me.
-Plus, it’s backed by solid science.
+Plus, it’s backed by solid (ha-ha, no pun intended) science.

-Since then, I’ve started solids using baby led weaning with all three (soon to be four) kids and loved it.
+Since then, I’ve started solids using baby led weaning with all four kids and loved it.

 Read on to learn what baby led weaning is, why it’s more respectful of your baby’s development than the typical path towards solids, and how to do it!